Posts

 The Psychology Behind Shyness

 The psychology surrounding shyness involves a combination of temperament, social experiences, and personal beliefs.
 Many shy individuals internalize a negative self-image that discourages them from speaking up or engaging in social interactions.
-This psychological barrier can be reinforced over time if not addressed appropriately.
+This psychological barrier can be reinforced over time if it isn’t addressed appropriately.

 How Shyness Affects Group Participation

 Shyness can significantly limit a person’s participation in group activities.
 Individuals may avoid eye contact, remain silent during discussions, or refrain from joining in on shared tasks.
-This not only affects their own experiences but can also impact the group’s dynamic and overall productivity.
+This not only affects their own experience but can also dampen the group’s dynamic and overall productivity.

 Strategies to Encourage Participation